RobbieTheWagner/PolymitaDemo/README.md

 ## Step 6: Define Runtimes

+## Step 7: Import the Project
-Step 6: Import the project into JBoss Developer Studio by clicking File → Import and choosing General → Existing Projects into Workspace.
+Import the project into JBoss Developer Studio by clicking File → Import and choosing General → Existing Projects into Workspace.

 Then we need to update the dependencies and such so everything will work.

 Right click the project folder and do **Maven → Update Project**, followed by **Run As → Maven Clean**, and then **Run As → Maven Install**.
 This should download all the required dependencies.

+## Step 8: Upload POJO to Guvnor
-Step 7: Upload POJO to Guvnor by jaring all files in org.railinc.shipping and going to localhost:8080/jboss-brms and uploading the jar as a POJO.
+Upload POJO to Guvnor by jaring all files in org.railinc.shipping and going to localhost:8080/jboss-brms and uploading the jar as a POJO.

-Step 8: Create Guvnor repository in JBoss Developer Studio.
+## Step 9: Create Guvnor repository in JBoss Developer Studio.
 Then add all rules and flows to the Guvnor.